openradx/adit-radis-shared/README.md

 ## License

-- GPL 3.0 or later
+- AGPL 3.0 or later